bibleexchange/church_ministry__textbook/en/0401_types-of-leaders-in-the-church.md

 The Shepherd of Hermas, which was a document used by the early church, tells how to know if a prophet is real or not:

 > Shepherd of Hermas, Mandate 11:7-8
 > “How, then,” said I, “sir, shall a man know which of them is a true prophet and which a false prophet?”
 “Listen,” said he, “concerning both the prophets, and as I shall tell you, so you shall judge the true prophet and the false prophet.
 Test the man who has the Divine Spirit by his life.
-In the first place, he who has the spirit which is from above, is meek and gentle, and lowly-minded, and refrains from all wickedness and evil desire of this world, and make himself poorer than all men, and gives no answers to anyone when he is consulted, nor does he speak by himself (for the Holy Spirit does not speak when a man wishes to speak), but he speaks at that time when God wishes him to speak.
+In the first place, he who has the spirit which is from above, is meek and gentle, and lowly-minded, and refrains from all wickedness and evil desire of this world, and make himself poorer than all men, and gives no answers to anyone when he is consulted, nor does he speak by himself (for the Holy Spirit does not speak when a man wishes to speak), but he speaks at that time when God wishes him to speak."

 ## Evangelist

 The meaning of Greek word is "to announce news."

 Philip was an evangelist (Acts 21:8).
-(In the SUV it is just translated as "preacher of the Gospel.)
+(In the SUV it is just translated as "preacher of the Gospel.")
 Evangelists went to new places to convert people to Christianity and to start new churches.
 But they also had some aspect of ministry in the church, because Paul told Timothy, who was a leader in the church, to do the work of an evangelist (2 Tim.
 4:5).

 <!--
 > In the post-apostolic period it is the evangelists who continue to carry out many of the activities of the apostles and it is the pastors who now exercise the leadership role, alongside the teachers, previously held by the prophets